quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part58_n-step_Off-poli.md

 Context: The final exercise aims to demonstrate the efficiency of oﬄine policy prediction using (7.13) and (7.2).
 :p Devise a small oﬄine policy prediction problem and show that the algorithm using (7.13) and (7.2) is more data-efficient than the simpler algorithm using (7.1) and (7.9).
 ??x
-Create a simple grid-world environment where an agent learns to navigate from start to goal, following a behavior policy \(\beta\) but aiming for target policy \(\pi\).
+Create a simple grid-world environment where an agent learns to navigate from start to goal, following a behavior policy $\beta $ but aiming for target policy$\pi$.
 Implement both algorithms and compare their performance by observing how quickly they converge with less data.
 ```python
 # Example pseudocode
 def test_off_policy_prediction():